rjygraham/infrastructure-as-code/src/azure-automation/azure-public-udr/README.md

 * Azure region of the route table
 * Name of the resource group which contains your route table
 * Name of the route table
+* Name of the KMS Server route, if being used.